Criuchi/CristiansBookStore/CristiansBookStore/README.txt

 17:47
 After trying many different things and having help from my classmates.
 I realize that the image do show up when you update the content.

+17:50
+Tried running the program and everything works.
+I proceed to finish it...